About The Curtis & Edith Munson Foundation

 Wolcott Henry

-Underwater photographer Wolcott Henry is president and chair of The Curtis and Edith Munson Foundation and The Henry Foundation, both of which support marine conservation projects with an emphasis on fisheries and coral reefs.
+Underwater photographer Wolcott Henry is president and chair of The Curtis and Edith Munson Foundation and The Henry Foundation, both of which have conservation programs, including grantmaking to support marine conservation projects with an emphasis on fisheries and coral reefs.
 From 1989 to 1993, he published Conservation Digest, a newsletter for environmental grantmakers.
-He is the co-founder of the marine funders working group.
+He is the co-founder of the marine funders working group, now housed at the Biodiversity Funders Group as the Marine Conservation Program.

-In the non-profit field, Mr. Henry is the co-chair of the advisory committee of Ocean Unite.
+In the nonprofit field, Mr. Henry served most recently as the co-chair of the advisory committee of Ocean Unite and on the board of its successor, the Ocean Risk and Resilience Action Alliance.
 He served as a director on the boards of Earth Echo International (also as chair), World Wildlife Fund-Philippines, and The Ocean Foundation (of which he was the founding chair).
-His prior board service also includes the International League of Conservation Photographers, World Wildlife Fund—US, FotoWeek DC, the Divers Alert Network (DAN), and the Ocean Conservancy.
-He has served on advisory boards for the Smithsonian Ocean Science Initiative and on the national council of World Wildlife Fund-US.
-He serves on advisory boards for the Frost Museum of Science and the Reef Environmental Education Foundation.
+His other board service includes the International League of Conservation Photographers, World Wildlife Fund—US, FotoWeek DC, the Divers Alert Network (DAN), and the Ocean Conservancy.
+He has served on advisory boards for the Frost Museum of Science, the Reef Environmental Education Foundation (REEF), and the Smithsonian Ocean Science Initiative.

 Because of his interest in both conservation and photography, Mr. Henry has worked hard to promote the concept of "conservation photography," using high quality images to illustrate environmental problems as well as natural wonders.
-He helped found www.marinephotobank.org to provide such marine images to the global nonprofit community for use in public outreach and education projects.
+In 2020, he received the Academy of Underwater Arts & Sciences NOGI award for his work in conservation.

-Prior to joining the Munson Foundation in 1986, he worked for two management consulting firms in Chicago.
+Prior to joining the Munson Foundation in 1986, he was a management consultant in Chicago.
 He received his B.A. from Denison University and an M.B.A. from Northwestern University.

 Angel Braestrup

-Prior to becoming executive director of the Foundation, Angel Braestrup served as founding editor of the Foundation's bimonthly newsletter, Conservation Digest.
+Prior to becoming executive director, Angel served as founding editor of the Foundation's bimonthly newsletter, Conservation Digest.
 She compiled and edited the Environmental Sourcebook for Journalists (Center for Foreign Journalists, 1994), co-authored a manual for corporations on hazardous waste minimization (Grace Creek Press 1994), and was a contributing editor to A Field Guide to Environmental Literacy: Making Strategic Investments in Environmental Education (Environmental Education Coalition, 2003).
+She has edited or co-authored dozens of articles and book chapters on plastics policy, the blue economy, maritime history, and other topics.

 The Edith Cummings Munson Award